 What does a CIS contractor have to do?

 If you work in the construction industry and you use sub-contractors, you are responsible for ensuring that you follow the Construction Industry Scheme (CIS) taxation rules which require you to make advance tax payments to HMRC for those subcontractors.
 The CIS is run by the UK government and was introduced to combat tax evasion within the building and construction sector.
-Read on to find out what you are legally required to do to meet your obligations as a CIS contractor.

 What is Construction Industry Scheme (CIS)